 10. The Enormous Egg by Oliver Butterworth / hatch eggs (ladybug, chicken, or other creature) or take Museum of Science Virtual Tour: Triceratops paired with The Toughest Of All Dinosaurs: The Triceratops video

-Twelve-year-old Nate Twitchell hatches a strange egg laid by one of the hens on his family farm that turns out to be a baby Triceratops. [incoming grades 3, 4, or 5]
+Twelve-year-old Nate Twitchell hatches a strange egg laid by one of the hens on his family farm that turns out to be a baby Triceratops. [middle grade, ages 8 and up]

 9. How to Eat Fried Worms by Thomas Rockwell / Dig up worms.
 What you do next is up to you!
 (Maybe go fishing with worms?)

 Can Billy win the bet by eating a worm a day for fifteen days?
-This book has very short chapters with illustrations and the story is really appealing to boys. [incoming grades 3, 4, 5]
+This book has very short chapters with illustrations and the story is really appealing to boys. [middle grade, ages 8 and up]

 8. A Single Shard by Linda Sue Park/ Paint Your Own Pottery or Make Clay Pot with Sculpy

-Set in 12th century Korea during the Koryo era, an orphan who ends up working for a celebrated celadon potter is able to realize his own potential. [incoming grades 4, 5, or 6]
+Set in 12th century Korea during the Koryo era, an orphan who ends up working for a celebrated celadon potter is able to realize his own potential. [middle grade, ages 8 and up]

 This series is about Sam Gribley living unhappily in New York City who runs away to some forgotten family land in the Catskill Mountains.
 He learns to live off the land with the help of a kindly librarian, a falcon baby, a flint and steel, a penknife, and a ball of cord.
-He is joined by his sister in book two, and book three chronicles Frightful’s migration journal south. [incoming grades 4, 5, or 6]
+He is joined by his sister in book two, and book three chronicles Frightful’s migration journal south. [middle grade, ages 8 and up]

-6. The Lightening Thief by Rick Riordan/ Fencing Lesson.
+6. The Lightning Thief by Rick Riordan/ Fencing Lesson.
 I would sign up for a free demo or lesson.
 This is not a do-it-yourself type of sport.